Works-Lab/trace/README.md

 ## Status

-Early prototype / active development.
+working prototype / active development.

 The repo will start with documentation and design notes, then expand as hardware, firmware, and interface files are cleaned up for public release.